nintervik/2D-Particle-System/docs/README.md

 ![LOLGIF](https://github.com/nintervik/Testing-Team-Workflow/blob/master/LOLGIF.gif?raw=true)

 Now try to picture it without all this particle effects, it wouldn't' make sense right?

-But you can generate more realistic things like this explosions in Battlefield:
+But particle systems are also used ti generate more realistic things like these explosions in Battlefield:

 ![battlefield](https://user-images.githubusercontent.com/25589509/38503370-2ecfc162-3c12-11e8-94b3-99a8159b6d0e.gif)

 Or more subtle like the main menu in Hollow Knight:
 Put here here...

-But particle systems can be a double-edged sword.
-It can be used for creating VFX as well as hiding visual bugs.
+But particle systems can be a double-edged sword too.
+Aside from being used for creating VFX as well as hiding visual bugs.
 For instance in this example, the X game does this by...

 Put img here...

+Okay now that you get the idea let's see what a particle system is composed of.

+### **2.3 The components**

+<iframe width="854" height="480" src="https://www.youtube.com/embed/FUu2WNcJbtE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 This is very nice, but first we must build the system in order to use it.
 So let's get to work!

-### **2.3 The components**

-<iframe width="854" height="480" src="https://www.youtube.com/embed/FUu2WNcJbtE" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 [**Back to index**](https://nintervik.github.io/2D-Particle-System/#index)